 The electricity market is a competitive power pool.
 In this market generation supply and retail demand are exposed to spot (half-hour) prices.
 EnergyAustralia purchases and sells majority of its electricity through the pool, at the same time EnergyAustralia enters into electricity spot-price-linked derivative financial instruments to manage the spot electricity price risk against forecast retail and generation exposures.

 The gas market is a balancing market.
 To meet retail demand, EnergyAustralia procures gas supply agreements from various gas producers.
-The contract price of certain agreements comprises a fixed component, and a variable component that is linked to oil spot prices on the global markets.
+The contract prices of certain agreements comprise a fixed component, and a variable component that is linked to oil spot prices on the global markets.
 EnergyAustralia enters into oil-price-linked derivative financial instruments to manage this oil price risk component.

 Energy portfolio exposure is managed through an established risk management framework.
 The framework consists of policies which place appropriate limits on overall energy market exposures, hedging strategies and targets, delegations of authority on trading, approved product lists, regular exposure reporting, and segregation of duties.
 Risk monitoring includes physical position reporting, stress testing of the portfolios and “at-risk” analyses of potential earnings.
 At-risk measures are derived by modelling potential variability in spot and forward market prices and supply and demand volumes, across the wholesale energy portfolio, through Monte Carlo simulations, historic simulations, and scenarios.